BrianCutts/bcutts-pipeline/README.md

 # bcutts-pipeline

-This was my attempt at craeting a data pipeline using Spring Boot.
+This was my attempt at creating a data pipeline using Spring Boot.